igiagkiozis/git-tutorial/README.md

 ```
 git objects
 ```
 The above is equivalent to ```git rev-list --objects --all```.
 However, this command will only list objects that are reachable from the current commit.
-To see all objects in a git repository you can use the script ```show-all-objects``` you copied in the setup section.
+To see all objects in a git repository you can use the script ```all-objects``` you copied in the setup section.
 ```
-show-all-objects
+all-objects
 ```

 Now run